MicrosoftDocs/azure-devops-docs/docs/pipelines/release/options.md

 #### Timeout

 Specifies the maximum time, in minutes, that a deployment is allowed to run on an agent before being canceled by the server.
-The duration is measured after pre-approval is completed and before post-approval is requested.
+The duration is measured after preapproval is completed and before post-approval is requested.
 A value of zero will cause the timeout of the parent pipeline to be used.

 #### Job cancel timeout